bbauska/JS-CellarDoor/README.md

 module.exports = anagramGrouping;
 ```

-### Explanation
+<h3>Explanation</h3>

 This is very similar to the anagram grouping where we used maps.

 - Replace the `Map` with a `HashTable` to efficiently group anagrams.
-- Iterate through each word in the input array and create a sorted version of the word's characters.
+- Iterate through each word in the input array and create a sorted version of the word's
+  characters.
 - This sorted string is used as a key in the `HashTable`.
-If the key already exists in the `HashTable`, we append the current word to the list of anagrams.
-If the key does not exist, we create a new entry in the `HashTable` with the key and an array containing the current word.
+If the key already exists in the
+  `HashTable`, we append the current word to the list of anagrams.
+If the key does not exist,
+  we create a new entry in the `HashTable` with the key and an array containing the current
+  word.
-- After iterating through all the words, use the `getValues` method of the `HashTable` to obtain an array of arrays, where each inner array represents a group of anagrams.
+- After iterating through all the words, use the `getValues` method of the `HashTable` to
+  obtain an array of arrays, where each inner array represents a group of anagrams.
 - Return the array of anagram groups.

 </details>

-### Test Cases
+<h3>Test Cases</h3>

 ```js
 test('Grouping anagrams from an array of words', () => {